AlbertoBasalo/angular-testing/README.md

 # Angular Laboratory

-A sample project done for demos in Angular workshops.
+> A sample project for Angular workshop demos

+- 🚚 Install dependencies `npm i`

-- 🚀 Execute `npm i` and `npm start` to run the app.
+- 🚀 Execute `npm run api` and `npm start` to run the app.

 - 📕 Read the `docs` folder content for more info.